Battle of Artemisium: Aftermath

-Significance
+Spoils

+The archaeologist Werner Gauer had posited that loot was captured after the battle.
+The historian Jan van Rookhuijzen says that the capture of loot is not confirmed, but makes note of Herodotus listing multiple details about the Persian armor in his account.
+The people of Peparethus had captured two Carian warships, possibly during the aftermath of the battle.
+Gauer, however, argues that the seizure of these two ships took place at the time of the Persian retreat from Greece.

+Topography

+The Myrmex reef mentioned by Herodotus has been identified with the modern Lefkari reef.

+Historiography

 Considered by itself, Artemisium was a relatively insignificant battle.
 The Allies did not defeat the Persian navy, nor prevent it from advancing further along the coast of Greece.
 Conversely, neither did the Persians destroy the Greek fleet, nor irreparably weaken it.
 The battle was thus an indecisive one, which pleased neither side.

 Nevertheless, in the wider context of the Greco-Persian wars, it was a very significant battle for the Allies.
 The Allies had demonstrated to themselves that they could stand up to the Persian navy, even having the better of some encounters.
 For many of the Allied crews, it was their first taste of battle, and the experience gained was invaluable at the forthcoming Battle of Salamis.
 Moreover, fighting the Persians at Artemisium allowed the Greek admirals to see how the Persian fleet performed, and gave them insights into how it might be beaten.
 In addition, the events before and during Artemisium were crucial in cutting down the size of the Persian fleet (even if this was not all due to military action), meaning that the odds faced by the Allies at the Battle of Salamis were not overwhelming.

-As the poet Pindar put it, Artemisium was "where the sons of the Athenians laid the shining foundation-stone of freedom".
+The Athenian poet Pindar had said that Artemisium was "where the sons of the Athenians laid the shining foundation-stone of freedom".
+Plutarch would quote Pindar to say that Athenians took pride in the battle of Artemisium.
+In his work De Herodoti malignitate (the lies of Herodotus), Plutarch finds a fault with the account of Artemisium given by Herodotus: the latter had understated the achievements of the Athenians.
+The battle was mentioned by Aristophanes in his work Lysistrata, and by Isocrates in his work Panegyricus.
+Simonides of Ceos had written a poem on Artemisium, with allusions to the abduction of the Athenian princess Oreithyia by the wind god Boreas.